serengil/deepface/README.md

 pip install deepface
 ```

-Then you will be able to import the library.
+Then you will be able to import the library and use its functionalities.

 ```python
 from deepface import DeepFace